Board of Trustees

 Ross

-STEVEN E. ROSS, MD, FACS, FCCM, is the President of the Medical Staff of Cooper University Health Care, Vice-Chair of the Department of Surgery, and Professor of Surgery at Cooper Medical School of Rowan University.
-He came to Cooper in 1984 and served as the Trauma Division Head from 1988 until 2015, during which time Cooper’s Trauma Center achieved national recognition for clinical care, education, and clinical research.
+STEVEN E. ROSS, MD, FACS, FCCM, joined Cooper in 1984 as an attending Trauma Surgeon and served as the Trauma Division Head from 1988 until 2015, during which time Cooper’s Trauma Center achieved national recognition for clinical care, education, and clinical research.
 Since 1989, the Trauma Center has been continuously credentialed by the American College of Surgeons Committee on Trauma.
-Dr. Ross has served as Surgical Residency Director for two separate terms, and as Director of the Surgical Critical Care Fellowship at Cooper University Hospital.
+Dr. Ross served as Program Director for Cooper’s Surgical Residency for two separate terms, and for the Surgical Critical Care Fellowship.

-Dr. Ross is a graduate of the University of Delaware, and obtained his medical degree from Jefferson Medical College, Philadelphia.
-He completed his General Surgery residency at York Hospital, York, PA; and a fellowship in Trauma Surgery and Surgical Critical Care at the University of Kansas School of Medicine.
+Dr. Ross is a graduate of the University of Delaware, and obtained his medical degree from Jefferson Medical College.
+He completed his General Surgery residency at York Hospital in York, PA; and a fellowship in Trauma Surgery and Surgical Critical Care at the University of Kansas School of Medicine.
 He is board certified in surgery and is a fellow of the American College of Surgeons, the American Association for the Surgery of Trauma, and the American College of Critical Care Medicine.

 Dr. Ross and his wife, Carolyn, live in Cherry Hill, NJ.
-They have three adult children, four grandchildren, and one great-grandchild.
+They have three adult children, five grandchildren, and two great-grandchildren.

 Schwarting